microsoft/iomt-fhir/README.md

 This repository is part of the open-source assets associated with the Microsoft MedTech service.
 The MedTech service has been formally deprecated, and there are no remaining active customers using the service.
 As a result, this repository is no longer maintained and has been archived to prevent confusion for customers and the broader open-source community.

 As of **April 13, 2026**, this open-source repository has been archived and will not receive updates, bug fixes, or security patches.
+Microsoft recommends that customers evaluate currently supported Azure Health Data Services capabilities for device data interoperability and transformation scenarios.

 **Why this repository is being archived**